 A promotional campaign will be developed to support the Challenge and its objectives, using key communications channels and platforms likely to reach potential participants in the private sector, civil society and academia.
 There will also be communications support tailored to the winners.
-Winners will be supported to promote their achievement through a customised social media toolkit that they themselves can deploy through their own channels.
-Over the time that the Innovation Challenge winners receive support, their stories and journeys will be integrated into overall GRP communications.
+Winners will receive support to further develop tools to effectively amplify their projects and tailor their messaging to various audiences.
+Over the time that the Innovation Challenge winners receive support, their stories and journeys will be integrated into overall GRP's overall communications.